Macrosoma costilunata

-Macrosoma costilunata is moth-like butterfly described by Louis Beethoven Prout in 1916.
-It belongs to the family Hedylidae.
-Originally it belonged to the genus Phellinodes.
+Macrosoma costilunata is species of moth-like butterfly in the family Hedylidae.
+It was first described by Louis Beethoven Prout in 1916 and originally classified in the genus Phellinodes.

 Distribution

-The species is found in the northwest Costa Rica and north and central Ecuador.
+The species is found in north-western Costa Rica and northern and central Ecuador.

 Description

 Wings

 The wings are grayish brown ground color.
 Forewing is weakly emarginate with dark brown apex.
 The costa is postmedial with lunate off-white patch.
 Three small white marks can be found near the apex.

 The length of the forewing is 21–22 mm.

 Genitalia

 Male

 Following are the characteristics of the male genitalia: